How to Increment and Decrement a Variable in Bash: Counter Examples

 let "i=i-1"

-This method allows you increment/decrement the variable by any value you want.
+This method allows you to increment or decrement the variable by any value you want.

-Here is an example of incrementing a variable within an until loop:
+Here is an example of incrementing a counter variable within an until loop:

 i=0